Jump to

 Light is directed around the nucleus

-In the Simple Universe model of the atom, the positive and negative electric fields that come from the 'neutral' particles that are in the nucleus of the atom
+In this physics model of the atom, the positive and negative electric fields that come from the 'neutral' particles that are in the nucleus of the atom

 But close to the nucleus, the orbiting electron is pushed onto a tangential path around the nucleus